playframework/play-meta/.github/ISSUE_TEMPLATE/all-repos-issue.md

 ---
-name: ":exploding_head: All repositories issue"
+name: "🤯 All repositories issue"
 about: Tracking issue for all repositories
 title: ''
 labels: ''